Witness recalls panic after children swept to sea in Oregon

 On Saturday, Cornelius watched helplessly from her home.

-Then, she saw a grim procession: The girl’s body brought up the path and to an ambulance, followed by her father, in shock and distraught as he was bundled into a car with warming blankets.
+Then she saw a grim procession: The girl’s body brought up the path to an ambulance, followed by her father, in shock and distraught as he was bundled into a car with warming blankets.

 A woman with the group was in hysterics, with blood on her face, Cornelius said.

-Note: This story has been corrected to say the Coast Guard discontinued the search over the weekend, not Monday.